runefriborg/cfas/README.md

 cfas
 ====

 Count files and sizes on linux faster than anyone else.
-More than 4 times the speed of 'find' and 'du' in many cases.
+More than 4 times the speed of 'find' and 'du' in most cases.
 Can count files and sizes for all users in a single pass.

-This is created to identify large chunks of data and files hidden in subfolders on large +10TB storage drives, where a normal 'find' or 'du' either takes forever or does not identify the wanted hotspots.
+This is created to identify large chunks of data and files hidden in subfolders on large +10TB storage drives, where a normal 'find' or 'du' either takes forever or does not identify the wanted hot-spots.

-It is Python, but uses libc to increase the handling of folders with too many files for other tools.
+It is written in Python, but uses libc to increase the handling of folders with too many files for other tools.

 <h4>Main features</h4>
  - Uses multiple processes to increase throughput when traversing networked filesystems.                             - Supports a progress option, which outputs a status for every N files inspected.
 Very useful for folders with >100.000 files.
  - Filters output based on a minimum of filecount and/or filesize.
-Great for identifying hotspots with many >100.000 files.
+Great for identifying hotspots with >100.000 files.
- - Performs user separated counting in one go, thus reducing the required execution time.
+ - Performs user-separated counting in one go, thus reducing the required execution time.
  - Counts hard-linked files once. (when -w 1 is used)
  - Output format is very parser friendly.
  - Can perform counting at any depth level.